Now Reading

 EFT Disease History, Research on Tapping

-Research has proven that this technique has the ability make a real difference to people’s lives.
-Dr. Peta Stapleton’s 2012 Journal of Nervous and Mental Disease study discovered that Tapping reduced cortisol levels (the stress hormone) to a greater extent than conventional talk therapy or resting.
+Research has proven that this technique can make a real difference in people’s lives.
+Dr. Peta Stapleton’s 2012 Journal of Nervous and Mental Disease study discovered that Tapping reduced cortisol levels (the stress hormone) far greater than conventional talk therapy or resting.

-The randomized controlled trial measured cortisol levels in participants’ saliva before and after the 50-minute treatment, while psychological symptoms were also assessed.
-The Tapping group recorded a 24% reduction in cortisol, while the non-treatment and sympathetic listening groups only showed a 14% reduction.
+The randomized controlled trial measured cortisol levels in participants’ saliva before and after the 50-minute treatment.
+The psychological symptoms were also assessed.
+The Tapping group recorded a 24% reduction in cortisol.
+The non-treatment and sympathetic listening groups only showed a 14% reduction.

 Can I do EFT Tapping on my own?

-It can be challenging to find the motivation but there are many sources are available to learn the techniques once you identify the issue you want to work on and understand the meaning of tapping.
+Although it is challenging to find motivation, there are sources to help you identify your issue and understand the meaning of tapping.
 You can use a platform such as YouTube to familiarize yourself with the sequence and methods used in the practice.

 What are the benefits of EFT Tapping?

-In addition, the method has been found to be effective in managing chronic pain, headaches, and other physical ailments by addressing underlying emotional issues.
+In addition, the method is effective in managing chronic pain, headaches, and more by addressing underlying emotional issues.
 Tapping can also be a complementary therapy in addiction treatment programs to help reduce cravings and manage withdrawal symptoms.

 Are there any risks involved in EFT Tapping?

-While Tapping is generally safe and non-invasive, it may not be suitable for everyone.
+While Tapping is generally safe and non-invasive, it may not suit everyone.
 A person with severe mental health issues or trauma history should consult a professional before trying the practice.

-It is also worth remembering with tapping means to help, it is not a substitute for medical treatment or direct work with a therapist.
+Tapping means to help and is not a substitute for medical treatment or direct work with a therapist.
 It can be used as a valuable tool to support other forms of treatment and promote overall well-being.

 EFT Tapping and grief

-However, again, it is essential to note that Tapping should not replace professional medical or mental health care.
-Do not assume the method will allow you to completely accept your loss instantly.
-The meaning of tapping is to assist in acceptance and improve general wellbeing, not be a full-proof fix.
+However, it is essential to note that Tapping should not replace professional medical or mental health care.
+Do not assume the method will allow you to accept your loss instantly.
+Tapping is to assist in acceptance and improve general well-being, not be a full-proof fix.

 EFT Tapping sequence

-1. Determine the issue that you want to work on to begin.
-It could be a physical pain, a negative emotion, a limiting belief, a traumatic memory, or anything else that bothers you.
+- Determine the issue that you want to work on to begin.
+Maybe a physical pain, a negative emotion, a limiting belief, a traumatic memory, or anything else that bothers you.

-2. Rate initial intensity level once you identify the issue on a scale of 0 to ten, with 0 being low and ten being high.
+- Rate the initial intensity level once you identify the issue on a scale of 0 to 10, with 0 being low and 10 being high.

-5. Repeat the tapping sequence several times staying focused on the issue and any related emotions, sensations, or memories.
-Try if possible to relax and not tense up.
+5. Repeat the tapping sequence several times, focusing on the issue and any related emotions, sensations, or memories.
+Try, if possible, to relax and not tense up.

-6. Repeat this for several rounds using your phrase, then recheck the intensity of the issue and see if it has decreased.
+6. Repeat this for several rounds using your phrase, then recheck the issue’s intensity and see if it has decreased.
 If it has not fallen enough, continue tapping until it the intensity has reduced to a comfortable level.
 Witness the changes as they happen.

 Ten example set-up statements to use in EFT Tapping

-7. Even though I wish I was smaller, I deeply and completely accept myself.
+- Even though I wish I were smaller, I deeply and completely accept myself.

-10. Even though I am afraid of being wrong, I deeply and completely accept myself.
+- Even though I fear being wrong, I deeply and completely accept myself.

 Ten examples of positive affirmations to use in EFT Tapping

 The meridians play a vital role in the meaning of tapping and the therapeutic process.
-The basic premise is that negative emotions and physical symptoms arise due to disruptions or blockages in the body’s energy system.
+The basic premise is that negative emotions and physical symptoms arise from disruptions or blockages in the body’s energy system.

 By Tapping on specific meridian points while focusing on negative thoughts and feelings, we help clear these blockages.
 This allows energy to flow freely throughout the body and restore balance to the energy system.